ggongg/WWTHackathon-SpeechAssist/README.md

 # WWTHackathon-SpeechAssist
-WonderWomenTech Hackathon 2nd place (I did UI/UX on the project)
+WonderWomenTech Hackathon 2nd place (I did UI/UX on the project) but also worked with frontend in coordinating layout, adding images etc